 4. This connector has a small tab on top.
 Gently push down on the backside of that tab and pull the entire connector away from the printhead.

-5. Next remove the black connector on the left, shown in Figure 6.
+5. Next remove the black connector on the left.
 This one does not have a tab, and can simply be pulled away from the printhead.

 At this point, the printhead is fully removed and can be replaced.